This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Indian.
+• Indian Lentil Soup.
 See my Curried Lentil Soup.

-• With Bacon.
+• Lentil Soup With Bacon.
 Cut bacon into pieces, and start the recipe by browning the bacon in your pot.
 Once cooked, remove the bacon to a plate, then add it back in at the end.
 Saute the vegetables in the bacon drippings.

 Storage Tips